Zodomo/exocore/_articles/solidity/EIP-712 and Permit2 - A Developer's Guide.md

 **Author:** Zodomo | [X](https://x.com/0xZodomo) | [Warpcast](https://farcaster.xyz/zodomo) | [GitHub](https://github.com/zodomo/) | [Blog](https://exocore.milady.zip)

-_From zero to hero: Build gasless, secure token transfers with typed signatures_

 I needed to utilize permit2's witness functionality in Omni SolverNet to add gasless orders.
 Some of the data structures I had to use were extremely complex.
 When researching EIP-712 and permit2, I found that documentation for both was rather lacking.
 EIP-712 is easier to use on flat structs, and many projects use it on such.
 However, ERC-7683's ResolvedCrossChainOrder struct (used in SolverNet) is quite complex, has nested struct arrays, and dynamic values such as byte arrays.

 I could find no good examples for how to properly build out my typehashes, let alone how to properly sign the orders in Solidity within Foundry tests.
 However, with the release of Claude 4, I was able to have it comprehensively teach me everything I needed to know about EIP-712 and permit2, especially its witness logic.